sash11/ASRock-B550-Phantom-Gaming-ITX-Ryzen-5900X/README.md

 USB Map was created manually.
 All ports are working.

 ## Issues
-1. Intel Ethernet I225-V card is not working properly.
-Changing device-id and using FakePCIID kexts does not work on this board.
-When ethernet cable is plugged in, APIPA address is assigned and system crashes.
-Currently I have not found a solution to this problem.
-2. Reboot and Shutdown have issues.
+1. Reboot and Shutdown have issues.
 System shuts down, but when trying to power back up, fans start to spin but system does not post.
 I have to flip the power switch to make it boot.
 Reboot does not work as well.
 Monitor shuts down, but system stays powered on.
 I have to use the PSU switch again.
 Tried ACPI quirk FadtEnableReset, but it did not help.